 Understanding how spiritual practices have been stolen and distorted from the Christian faith is an important starting point for reclaiming our own spirituality.
 A smart Christian will study these things to learn the true history and Biblical roots of such practices and prayerfully consider how God wants these practices incorporated into our everyday Christian lives the right way.

-A New Age practitioner may practice Holism, they may believe in Karma, they may mediate.
-Christians should understand, however, that these individuals are doing so from a wrong perspective, or they are doing so with a wrong intention.
+A New Age practitioner may practice Holism, believe in Karma, or mediate.
+Christians should understand, however, that these individuals are doing so from the wrong perspective or they are doing so with the wrong intention.

 The perspective, the motivation and the intention are key.
 A woman may put on a pretty dress with the intention of going out to commit adultery with someone she isn’t married to.
 Does that make putting on any dresses for anyone a sin?
 Obviously not.